radishconcepts/WordPress-GitHub-Plugin-Updater/README.md

 			'sslverify' => true // wether WP should check the validity of the SSL cert when getting an update, see https://github.com/jkudish/WordPress-GitHub-Plugin-Updater/issues/2 and https://github.com/jkudish/WordPress-GitHub-Plugin-Updater/issues/4 for details
 			'requires' => '3.0', // which version of WordPress does your plugin require?
 			'tested' => '3.3', // which version of WordPress is your plugin tested up to?
-			'readme' => 'readme.txt' // which readme file to use, defaults to README.md
+			'readme' => 'README.MD' // which file to use as the readme for the version number );
-		);
 		new WPGitHubUpdater($config);
 	}